ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Using vCluster to build scalable, efficient, and manageable platforms</blockquote>

 <h3>4.
-K9s: Your Powerful Ally in Kubernetes Management - <a href="https://medium.com/@yousaf.k.hamza/k9s-your-powerful-ally-in-kubernetes-management-b3b3f328445c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Open-source Data Lakehouse And MLOps Platform — A Unified Approach To Data Management And Machine… - <a href="https://medium.com/@wajeehulhassan/open-source-data-lakehouse-and-mlops-platform-a-unified-approach-to-data-management-and-machine-3b399ce0810c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yousaf K Hamza`**
+✍️ **posted by `Wajeeh Ul Hassan`**

-<blockquote>Managing Kubernetes clusters can be a complex task in the ever-evolving container orchestration world.
-Enter K9s, a terminal-based UI…</blockquote>
+<blockquote>There has been tremendous progress in the data engineering and machine learning.
+Many new tools have been developed that provide users…</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>